pierre-cm/galbe/docs/concepts/plugins.md

 Executed after the router identifies a matching route for the request.
 It takes a restricted `context` argument (same as `onFetch` plus `route`) and is **preemptable**, meaning it can return an early response.

+Path-scoped work at this stage belongs in a middleware's [`beforeParse`](middleware.md#before-parsing) slot instead, which runs right after this loop; `onRoute` stays for what has to run for every route.

 ### beforeHandle

 Runs after request validation but before route hooks and the handler are called.
 Like the previous lifecycle methods, it is **preemptable**.